 It's easiest to use purchased creme eggs, like Cadbury eggs, in this recipe.
 But if you want to go the entirely homemade route, you can make your own creme eggs.
 For a similar candy with a firmer cream center, you can try fondant Easter eggs.

-- 6 crème-filled chocolate Easter eggs (like Cadbury eggs)
+6 crème-filled chocolate Easter eggs, such as Cadbury eggs

-- Refrigerate the eggs for an hour before frying them, or place them in the freezer for 15 minutes before frying.
+Refrigerate the chocolate creme eggs for an hour before frying them, or place them in the freezer for 15 minutes before frying.
 They are less likely to leak during the frying process if they start out cold.

 While the eggs are chilling, prepare the batter.
 In a small bowl, whisk together the flour, baking powder, milk, 1 teaspoon of vegetable oil and salt.
 Whisk until the batter is free from lumps.

 Fill a medium saucepan with 1 1/2 inches of oil (this will be about 4 to 6 cups, depending on the size of your pan.)
 Place the pan over medium heat and insert a candy/deep fry thermometer.
 Heat the oil until it reaches 375 F.

 If the eggs are still in their wrappers, unwrap them.
 Dip an egg in the batter, covering it completely.

 Then carefully place it in the hot oil.
 Cook the egg for about 3 to 4 minutes, until it is golden brown on all sides.